doremikong/ADM/README.md

-# ADM
+# All-in-one Diet Mate (ADM)
-All-in-one Diet Mate, Personalized diet recommendation and health care system Built on PostgreSQL and Python
+Personalized diet recommendation and health care system.

+Built with PostgreSQL and Python.

 ## Requirements
 Operated using python.
 You can build the environment using the below command.